 Parent FAQ’s: SOL Testing

-Q: What should my child bring to testing?
+Q: What should my child bring to school specifically for testing?

 A: Students should bring a pencil, their FCPSOn Computer, and charger to testing.
 Students should not bring personal computers, as they cannot be used for SOL testing.
 They are permitted a water bottle, sweater, or jacket as well.
 For math and science related tests, they are allowed to bring a calculator, but for the math SOLs, there is an online version of the DESMOS calculator accompanying the tests.

 Q: What time of day do SOLs begin?

 Q: How long are the SOLs?